Building resilient regional and remote Queensland communities.

 QCoal Foundation is proud to partner with James Cook University (JCU) to provide the QCoal Foundation Scholarship.
 Established in 2015, the Scholarship aims to support students who intend to commence study at JCU, with preference given to those from rural and remote communities in Queensland.

-The $30,000 scholarship will provide a pathway to further education without the economic challenges that are associated with having to relocate to attend university.
+The $30,000 scholarship provides a pathway to further education without the economic challenges that are associated with having to relocate to attend university.

 To be eligible, students:

-- need to have completed Year 12 within two years prior to studying at JCU and preference will be given to geology or science (excluding marine biology) students.
+- need to have completed Year 12 within two years prior to studying at JCU.

-- must be currently living in, or have relocated from, an outer regional, remote or very remote area of Queensland (check website for details)
+- must be currently living in, or have relocated from, an outer regional, remote or very remote area of Queensland.

 - be an Australian citizen or holder of an Australian Permanent visa.

 - must demonstrate their interest in working in rural or regional Queensland.

 - starting their first or second year enrolled in Geology or Earth Science, or starting their first year of study in any other Bachelor degree